Guidance notes for growers on futures linked sugar beet contracts

 You will have the flexibility to decide how exposed to the market you wish to remain, so you may choose to fix the price once (i.e. for all 1000 tonnes in one go) or at numerous times over the relevant period (e.g. 4 x 250 tonnes at 4 different times).
 The price for the beet will vary every day, and it is up to you to decide the pricing strategy you wish to adopt.

-From the start of the 24/25 Futures Linked sugar beet contract, CzApp will have new functionality which will allow growers to set price alerts (above and below the current price) as well as orders to sell some or all of their futures linked beet if a certain price level is reached (GCT [Good Till Cancelled]) orders).
+As with the 24/25 futures-linked sugar beet contract, Czarnikow will have new functionality which will allow growers to set price alerts (above and below the current price) as well as orders to sell some or all of their futures linked beet if a certain price level is reached (GCT [Good Till Cancelled]) orders).
 This allows growers to have additional visibility and control over their decision making.

 Risks and rewards